markyroden/o365Token/README.md

 * clientid
 * resource

-For more information check out the blog post - http://xomino365.com/2016/02/28/o365token-github-project-authenticating-office-add-ins-to-azure-ad-using-only-javascript-no-c/
+For more information check out the blog post - https://xomino.com/

 # Release notes

+Version 1.0
+* This release demonstrates the ability to create an Authorization key within the Outlook Add-in itself.
+There is no need for using a Dialog or window.opener.

-Version 0.1
+Version 0.3
-* Initial release
+* Added O365Chrome_Extension Example

 Version 0.2
 * Added document.cookie caching.